 Lawrence Berkeley National Laboratory has an Indoor Environment Group and Residential Building Systems Group.
 In 2018 they conducted research into indoor air quality monitors ability to detect sources of fine particles.
 This report discusses exhaustive testing for a wide range of PM created in a typical household including; dust, cigarettes, incense, candles, gas, and by cooking (toast, bacon, pizza, oil, pancakes, etc.).
-They controlled the conditions in their lab, measured them with expensive instruments (~\$25k) and compared them to several air quality monitors which use low-cost optical PM sensors (Piera's Sensors were not available at that time).
+They controlled the conditions in their lab, measured them with expensive instruments (~\$25k) and compared them to a number of air quality monitors which use existing optical PM sensors (Not Piera-1).
 From the abstract...